Explorer09/cpustress-ubcd/cpustress/readme.txt

 Released under the GNU General Public License, version 2.

-Last edited on 30 October 2013.
+Last edited on 11 January 2014.

 Content of this package: